 I plan to gift £200,000 to my 50-year-old daughter, who has learning difficulties and no income.
 I propose to invest it for her in the City of London investment trust through a Halifax trading account at a platform fee cost of £12.50 a year.
 The dividends should generate about £8,000 a year for her bank account, which would cover the cost of a leasehold studio flat and living expenses.
 My wife and I are 74 and own other assets that will attract inheritance tax.
 Will the £200,000 gift be a potentially exempt transfer?
 Or will our daughter have to pay tax on the gift?

 As the new tax year rolls around, here are the major changes that may hit your pocket from April 6 for the 2019-2020 tax year.

-The personal allowance, or the amount you can earn tax-free before you start paying income tax, has risen by £350 to £11,850.
+The personal allowance, or the amount you can earn tax-free before you start paying income tax, will rise by £650 to £12,500.
 Pensioners won’t receive a higher personal allowance than other age groups.